Get

 Final Thoughts

 If you have a problem with cats trying to attack your birds while hanging out by the bird feeders, there are several ways to keep the birds and cats safe.
 No matter which option you select, ensure it is humane and effective.
-For example, don’t use mothballs or petroleum jelly since they are unethical and harm the wildlife.
+For example, don’t use mothballs, petroleum jelly, or essential oils since they are unethical and harm wildlife.

 Featured Image Credit: Alexas_Fotos, Pixabay